lokesh31082002-blip/Predictive-Analytics-for-Stock-Market-Trend-Forecasting-Using-Sentiment-Analysis/README.md

 Sentiment_Score
 ```

-The hybrid model incorporates additional market, financial, volatility, and sentiment information rather than relying only on historical prices.
+The comparison evaluates whether additional financial, market, volatility, and sentiment features improve stock-market trend classification.

 ---

 ## Data Preprocessing

-The following preprocessing operations are performed:

 ### Date Processing

-The `Date` column is converted to datetime format and the dataset is sorted chronologically.
+The `Date` column is converted to datetime format and observations are ordered chronologically.

 ### Missing Values

-Missing numerical values are replaced with the median of their respective columns.
+Missing numerical values are handled using the median of the corresponding feature.

-### Duplicate Removal
+### Duplicate Records

-Duplicate rows are removed from the dataset.
+Duplicate rows are removed during preprocessing.

 ### Categorical Encoding

-`Company`, `Sector`, and `Trend` are converted into numerical representations using `LabelEncoder`.
+Categorical variables are converted into numerical representations using `LabelEncoder`.

 ### Feature Scaling